changhongyan123/changhongyan123.github.io/_pages/about.md

 My research interests are in trustworthy machine learning, with a focus on the privacy and accountability of large language models (LLMs):

-- **Evaluating the risks of LLMs**: Understanding and quantifying vulnerabilities in modern language models and their applications
+- **Evaluating the risks of LLM systems**: Understanding and quantifying vulnerabilities in modern language models and their systems
 - **Machine-generated text detection**: Developing methods to identify AI-generated content while preserving utility